StackStorm/st2docs/docs/source/install/overview.rst

 1. st2 services
 ----------------
-st2 services provide main |st2| functionality.
-They are located at ``/opt/stackstorm/st2``, share a dedicated Python virtualenv, and configured by /etc/st2/st2.conf.
+st2 services provide the main |st2| functionality.
+They are located at ``/opt/stackstorm/st2``, share a dedicated Python virtualenv, and are configured by /etc/st2/st2.conf.

-    * **st2sensorcontainer** runs sensor from ``/opt/stackstorm/packs``.
+    * **st2sensorcontainer** runs sensors from ``/opt/stackstorm/packs``.
 It manages the sensors to be run on a node.
-It will start, stop and restart based on policy sensor running on a node.
+It will start, stop and restart based on policy the sensors running on a node.
-    * **st2rulesengine** its main function is to evaluate rules when it sees TriggerInstances and decide if an ActionExecution is to be requested.
+    * **st2rulesengine** evaluates rules when it sees TriggerInstances and decides if an ActionExecution is to be requested.
 It needs access to MongoDB to locate rules and RabbitMQ to listen for TriggerInstances and request ActionExecutions.
 The auxiliary purpose of this process is to run all the defined timers.
     * **st2actionrunners** run actions from packs under ``/opt/stackstorm/packs`` via a variety of :doc:`/runners`.
-Runners may require some runner-specific configurations: SSH needs to be configured for running remote actions based on `remote-shell-runner` and `remote-command-runner`, windows prerequisites must be in place to run Windows runners.
+Runners may require some runner-specific configurations, e.g. SSH needs to be configured for running remote actions based on `remote-shell-runner` and `remote-command-runner`.
+      Windows prerequisites must be in place to run Windows runners.
 See :doc:`Runners </runners>` for details.
-    * **st2resultstracker** keeps track of long-running workflow executions, calling Mistral API endpoint.
+    * **st2resultstracker** keeps track of long-running workflow executions, calling the Mistral API endpoint.
-    * **st2notifier** main function is to generate ``st2.core.actiontrigger`` and ``st2.core.notifytrigger``
+    * **st2notifier** generates ``st2.core.actiontrigger`` and ``st2.core.notifytrigger`` based
-      based on the completion of ActionExecution.
+      on the completion of ActionExecution.
 The auxiliary purpose is to act as a backup scheduler for actions that may not have been scheduled.
     * **st2garbagecollector** is an optional service to periodically delete old execution history data from the database, per settings in ``/etc/st2/st2.conf``.